rpfilomeno/rpfilomeno.github.io/_posts/2016-04-11-aws-ec2-vpc-loadbalancer.markdown

 Create your EC2 instances _host1-a_ and _host2-b_ under subnet _subnet1-a_ and _subnet1-b_ respectively, check that the create hosts are using the IP address correctly and you can access the Internet.

-In your _Route Table_ you should have 2 routes, the _Main_ route should point to your NAT gateway so EC2 instances by default should have internet access via the NAT gateway, I name this _VPC-RT-NAT_:
+In your _Route Table_ you should have 2 routes, the _Main_ route should point to your NAT gateway so EC2 instances by default should have Internet access via the NAT gateway, I name this _VPC-RT-NAT_:

 <table class="table">